-Lots of toys will have cleaning instructions either on their label or in the instructions guide, or you can do a quick search on the manufacturer's website too.
-Ultimately though, it's safe to say that soft toys and hard toys are going to need different approaches.
+Many toys will have cleaning instructions either on their label or in the instructions guide.
+If you've cut the tag off, or the instructions guide is long gone, you can do a quick search on the manufacturer's website.
+Ultimately though, it's safe to say that soft and hard toys will need different approaches.

-Teddies and other soft toys should have washing/ cleaning instructions on their care labels so it’s always a good idea to follow these guidelines.
-But if there are no instructions, follow these easy steps:
+Teddies and other soft toys should have washing/ cleaning instructions on their care labels, so following these guidelines is always a good idea.
+But if there are no instructions (or you just can't find them), follow these easy steps:

-- For toys that cannot go into the machine- use a damp cloth to gently wipe the toy and work in circular motions to remove any surface dirt or stains.
-You can use a gentle detergent on the cloth too— just add a few drops of our Laundry Lover non-bio detergent to a bowl and add warm water.
-Use this solution to go over the entire toy, then rinse your cloth thoroughly and wipe over again.
-Make sure your cloth is well and truly wrung out so that it’s not wet- this will help to prevent the toy becoming saturated and sudsy.
-Leave the toy to air dry, or use a hair dryer on a very low setting to help fluff the fur and dry a little faster.
+Use a damp cloth to gently wipe the toy and work in circular motions to remove any surface dirt or stains.
+You can use a gentle detergent on the fabric, too— just add a few drops of our Laundry Lover non-bio detergent to a bowl and add warm water.
+Use this solution to go over the entire toy, rinse your cloth thoroughly, and wipe it again.

-- For toys that can be machine washed- always use a non-bio detergent (obviously we recommend our Laundry Lover here too! 😊) and make sure you place the toys into a pillowcase too.
-This will keep them protected during the cycle- we know how our children become attached to favourite teddy bears!
-Select a gently cycle and when it's finished you can either dry gently in the dryer, or follow the steps above to dry the toys.
+Always use a non-bio detergent (obviously, we recommend our Laundry Lover here too) and make sure you place the toys into a pillowcase.
+The pillowcase will keep them protected during the cycle- we know how our children become attached to their favourite teddy bears!
+Select a gentle cycle, and when it's finished, you can either toss them in the dryer on a delicate cycle or follow the steps above to dry the toys.

 Bath toys and plastic toys:

-Plastic toys that are played with every day should be cleaned every day.
-Just use our Sticky Stopper antibacterial spray to ensure they’re sanitised and clean ready for next time.
-This can be used as often as you like too.
+Plastic toys that your little ones play with every day should also be cleaned daily.
+Just use our Sticky Stopper antibacterial spray to ensure they’re sanitised and ready for next time.
+You can use this as often as you like too.

-Some plastic toys can be added into the dishwasher on a normal cycle too, for a once-in-a-while deep clean.
-Check with the manufacturer’s instructions first and if in doubt stick to the antibacterial spray.
+Occasionally, you can put some plastic toys in the dishwasher for a super deep clean on a regular cycle.
+Check with the manufacturer’s instructions first, and if in doubt, stick to the antibacterial spray.